Date March 2018

 - The global copper market is going to be playing “offence” over the next 10 to 15 years as it attempts to offset the decline in Chinese consumption

-The worst is over: After plummeting prices for the metal resulted in output cuts, as of April 2017, most industry experts agree that the worst of the copper crisis has passed.
+Market improving: After plummeting prices for the metal resulted in output cuts, most industry experts agree that the worst of the copper crisis has passed.
 The industry’s lowest point occurred between the latter half of 2015 and the beginning of 2016.
-Usually the copper market can expect approximately 5 percent of annual production to be disrupted by labor disputes, bad weather, government interference, power outages, or simply falling ore grades impacting production.
-But 2017 has thus far seen a low level of unscheduled production losses (approximately 3.5 percent), and copper prices continued to rise.
+Typically, the copper market can expect approximately 5 percent of annual production to be disrupted by labor disputes, bad weather, government interference, power outages, or simply falling ore grades impacting production.
+But 2017 saw a low level of unscheduled production losses (approximately 3.5 percent) and copper prices continued to rise.
 In December 2017, copper prices surged with no indication of a forthcoming correction.
 As of early 2018, prices were trending at their highest rates since 2014.

 Caution advised: Some industry experts have warned that “caution is in order” as the Trump administration could help the copper sector by boosting infrastructure spending, but hurt global trade with greater protectionism.
-Other experts have indicated large supplies of scrap could weigh on the price of copper, but scrap industry veteran Michael Lion said he was not convinced, noting that “China’s maturing economy will continue to need high levels of copper, and scrap supplies are more transparent than in the past.”
-China is “the driver of global copper usage” and consumes approximately 45 percent of global copper.
+Other experts have indicated that large supplies of scrap could weigh on the price of copper, but scrap industry veteran Michael Lion noted that he was not convinced, adding that “China’s maturing economy will continue to need high levels of copper, and scrap supplies are more transparent than in the past.”
+China is “the driver of global copper usage” and consumes approximately 45 percent of global copper, according to Lion.